Dec 14, 2010

 STEVE STROGATZ: Political scientists and economists and psychologists, mathematicians ...

 ROBERT.
-Literally, and thinking, "Come on, we've got to be able to win this game if we're going to play against the Russians.
+Literally.
+And thinking, "Come on, we've got to be able to win this game if we're gonna play against the Russians.
 And we have to do it right."

 ROBERT: And that's when Robert Axelrod, sitting down there in the basement somewhere in the Midwest with the big computer, that's when he had his idea.